MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/samples/iOS/test.md

 ## Install Mobile Center Command Line Interface

 1. Install [Node.js](https://nodejs.org/en/) version 6.3 or later.
-2. Open the terminal and run this command to install the Mobile Center CLI:
+2. Open the terminal and run the command below to install the Mobile Center CLI:

   ```shell
   npm install -g mobile-center-cli
   ```

-3. Run this command and follow the directions to log in to Mobile Center:
+3. Run the command below and follow the directions to log in to Mobile Center:

   ```shell
   mobile-center login
   ```
   ![Install CLI and login](images/Install_CLI_login_ios.gif)

-## Codesign the project <!-- UPDATE THIS -->
+## Codesign the project
 1. Open **.xcworkspace** from the sample app's folder.
 2. Go to **General** within the .xcodeproj file and changing the information under the **Signing** tabs.
 3. Select **Automatically manage signing** to point to Xcode to a certificate installed on your machine.